jcs-elpa/company-fuzzy/README.md

 (setq company-fuzzy-show-annotation t)
 ```

-You can also customize annotation using `format` variable.
+You can also customize annotation using the `format` variable.

 * `company-fuzzy-annotation-format` => ` <%s>`